Durian-Gem/wonderkids/SETUP.md

 2. Verify environment variables are correctly set
 3. Ensure all dependencies are installed with `yarn install`
 4. Check that both API and web servers are running

+---

+**🔒 Security Note**: Never commit actual credentials to version control.
+Use placeholder values in documentation and example files only.
+All `.env` files are included in `.gitignore` for security.